-The most intriguing feature of the Bubble Eye Goldfish are its bubbles.
-The bubbles on the Water-Bubble Eye Goldfish begin to develop at an age of 6-9 months old, leading to the name Water-Bubble Eye.
-By the time they are 2 years old, the bubbles are very large.
-These water-filled bubbles get so big in fact, that the fish has trouble seeing and can even have a hard time swimming because of them.
+The most intriguing feature of the Bubble Eye Goldfish is its bubbles.
+The bubbles on this goldfish begin to develop when it is 6-9 months old, leading to the name Water-Bubble Eye.
+By the time these goldfish are 2 years old, the bubbles are very large.
+These water-filled bubbles actually get so big that they can even make it difficult for this fish to see and swim

-Many of the elongated goldfish varieties like the the Common Goldfish, Comet Goldfish, the Shubunkin, are not good companions for the Bubble Eye Goldfish because they are fast swimmers and too competitive during feeding time.
-Better tank mates would be the similarly handicapped but less hardy Lionhead Goldfish, Telescope Goldfish, and Celestial Eye Goldfish.
-It won't win any races, but if kept with other slow-moving varieties the Water-Bubble Eye Goldfish should get plenty to eat.
+Many of the elongated goldfish varieties like the the Common Goldfish, Comet Goldfish, and the Shubunkin are not good companions for the Bubble Eye Goldfish because they are fast swimmers and too competitive during feeding time.
+Better tankmates would be the similarly handicapped but less hardy Lionhead Goldfish, Telescope Goldfish, and Celestial Eye Goldfish.
+It won't win any races, but if kept with other slow-moving varieties, the Water-Bubble Eye Goldfish should get plenty to eat.

 The Bubble Eye Goldfish, also known as the Water-Bubble Eye Goldfish, was developed in China.
 It is one of the more than 125 captive bred fancy goldfish varieties.

-- Scientific Name: Carassius auratus auratus
+Scientific Name: Carassius auratus auratus

-- Social Grouping: Groups - Can be kept singly or in groups.
+Social Grouping: Groups - Can be kept singly or in groups.

-- IUCN Red List: NE - Not Evaluated or not listed - There are no wild populations of this captive bred variety.
+IUCN Red List: NE - Not Evaluated or not listed - There are no wild populations of this captive-bred variety.

 These goldfish are available in a variety of colors that include solids of red, blue, chocolate, and black; bi-colors of red/white and red/black; and calicos.
 They will generally reach about 5 inches (13 cm), though some hobbyists report their Bubble Eye's growing much larger.
 The average goldfish lifespan is 10 – 15 years, though living 20 years or more is not uncommon in well-maintained goldfish aquariums and ponds.

-- Size of fish - inches: 5.0 inches (12.70 cm) - Although this fish is capable of larger sizes, it rarely exceeds five inches in the home aquarium.
+Size of fish - inches: 5.0 inches (12.70 cm) - Although this fish is capable of larger sizes, it rarely exceeds five inches in the home aquarium.